retry51776/notes/psychlogy/psychology.md

 # 1. Sensation
 > Absolute Threshold of sensation `min stimulation needs to register 50% of the time`
+>
 > It's not absolute changes matter, but relative change.

 ## Touch
-> Touch is VERY important sensation. `proven by Harry Harlow’s Monkey Wire Mother Experiment`
+> Touch is VERY important sensation. `proven by Harry Harlow’s Wire Monkey Mother Experiment`
 > > First sensation to commutate between others, develop trust?
 >
 > > Sex is just extreme form of touch